![]() |

 "And I, my Lord, am human, and proud of being so.
 Remember that," she smiled pointedly, "at all times." (p.258)

 Essential here is that even when Veovis chooses to show Anna kindness, he does so because he believes these qualities are uniquely D'ni, and attempts to assert this fact in the above passage.
-Yet rather than accepting Veovis's assertion of his superiority over her, Anna instead negates it by simply repeating Veovis's own sentiments back at him--claiming that just as how he takes pride in his identity as D'ni, she too takes pride in her identity as human.
-Yet because this is an act which Veovis is incapable of accepting, this leads to the implication that his distrust of Anna is rooted, whether or not he realizes it, in his perception of her as D'ni.
+Yet rather than accepting Veovis's assertion of his superiority over her, Anna instead negates it by simply repeating Veovis's own sentiments back at him--noting that just as how he takes pride in his identity as D'ni, she too takes pride in her identity as human.
+Yet because this pride is something which Veovis in turn is incapable of accepting, this leads to the implication that his distrust of Anna is rooted, whether or not he realizes it, in his perception of her as D'ni.

-The qualities in Anna which Veovis perceives to be a threat to the D'ni city are, in effect, the very qualities that he sees as defining D'ni culture itself.
+That is, the qualities in Anna which Veovis perceives to be a threat to the D'ni city are, in effect, the very qualities that Veovis sees as defining D'ni culture itself.

 Criticisms (major plot spoilers follow)

 Flaws in this fascinating dynamic only begin to emerge in the latter half of the novel.
-As the story continues, Aitrus succeeds in ensuring that Anna is formally granted D'ni citizenship, with the two ultimately using the Art to author their own Age together, and then (as the years of their lives progress) choosing to become married, and then later to have a child whom they name Gehn (the villain of the earlier novel).
+As the story continues, Aitrus succeeds in ensuring that Anna is formally granted D'ni citizenship, with the two ultimately using the Art to author their own Age together, and then (as the years of their lives progress) choosing to become married, and then later to have a child whom they name Gehn (the eventual villain of the earlier novel and accompanying games).

 Yet as Anna comes to be more fully accepted into all layers of D'ni culture (even assuming the D'ni name "Ti'ana" to which this novel's title refers), the rift between Aitrus and Veovis continues to grow.
-Eventually, Veovis becomes so enraged at the threat which he thinks Aitrus has brought upon the D'ni civilization by marrying Anna that he begins working to ensure that both are permanently exiled from this society--forcibly condemned to live the rest of their lives in solitary "prison Age" universes devoid of intelligent life.
+Eventually, Veovis becomes so enraged at the threat which he thinks Aitrus has brought upon the D'ni civilization by marrying Anna that he begins working to ensure that both are permanently exiled from this society--forcibly condemned to live the rest of their lives in solitary "Prison Ages" devoid of all other intelligent life.

 Had the novel focused itself on a more direct critique of Veovis's bigotry, then I think The Book of Ti'ana would have succeeded in becoming the sprawling yet also subtle story that its early chapters promised.
-This could have been a novel examining the ways in which Veovis's fears of Anna are paradoxically rooted in his fears of himself, hence why his baseless distrust of her only grows the further she comes to be integrated within D'ni culture.
+This could have been a novel examining the ways in which Veovis's fears of Anna are paradoxically rooted in his fears of himself, hence why his baseless distrust of her only grows the further she comes to be integrated within the very culture to which he belongs.

-Unfortunately Veovis's shift from a close friend of Aitrus's to, by the time of this novel's conclusion, a depraved mass murderer personally responsible for the deaths of hundreds of thousands of people is largely ignored by the novel's plot.
+Unfortunately Veovis's shift from a close friend of Aitrus's to, by the time of this novel's conclusion, a depraved mass-murderer personally responsible for the deaths of hundreds of thousands of people is largely ignored by the book's plot.
 As Aitrus and Anna progress through various milestones of their lives together, Veovis by contrast grows increasingly enraged at the abstract fact of Anna's continued existence.
-Eventually it's this ever-present hatred of first Anna, and then later Aitrus, that morphs into an irrational desire to enact what he describes as revenge against not just Anna and Aitrus, but all of D'ni itself.
+Eventually it's this ever-present hatred of first Anna, and then later Aitrus, that morphs into an irrational desire to enact what Veovis describes as revenge against not just Anna and Aitrus, but all of D'ni itself.

-Yet the nature of this hatred, and the conflicted reasons why Veovis sees Anna's existence as a threat, remain unexplored.
+Yet throughout this story, the nature of this hatred--and the conflicted reasons why Veovis sees Anna's existence as a threat--remain unexplored.
 For instance, this very brief passage appears immediately after Veovis learns that Aitrus and Anna intend to become married.

 Veovis stormed into the room, slamming the door behind him.
 He grabbed the inkwell from the desk beside him and hurled it at the wall, shattering it into tiny fragments.